 Alex Johnson went beyond making devotions.
 On Thursday, May 28, 1925, the former World War I sniper took aim at creating a unique memorial for his friends.

-With the help of his older brother Seely, the 26-year-old climbed the face of the Sugarloaf, carrying gallons of white paint to where the bodies ended up.
+With the help of his older brother, Seely, the 26-year-old made his way up the mountain, carrying gallons of white paint.
 He then pulled out a brush and began painting two rock surfaces.

 It was a full day’s work.

-Next morning, people in Campbellton woke to find a pair of white crosses on their mountain.
-Everyone knew what they were about.Alex’s father, a Norwegian immigrant who ran a painting business in town, supplied the paint.
-But his youngest son provided the manpower.
+Next morning, people in Campbellton woke to find a pair of crosses on their mountain.
+Everyone knew what they were about.The paint was a gift from Alex and Seely’s father, a Norwegian immigrant who ran a painting business in town.

 It was a labour of love.
-Alex painted the crosses on his own time — without compensation.
-That’s how things got done back then.
+Alex continued to paint the crosses on his own time — without any compensation.
+That’s how things got done back in the day.

-Angie Johnson recalls her father talking about the ‘great sadness’ in town when the girls lost their lives, and that he wanted to do something special so they’d never be forgotten.
-The result was a unique memorial that could be seen for miles.
+Angie Johnson recalls her father talking about the ‘great sadness’ in town when the girls lost their lives, and that he wanted to do something special so they would never be forgotten.
+The result was a one-of-a-kind memorial that could be seen for miles.

-In an ironic twist, the photo of the sisters [above] shows both wearing tiny crosses.
+In an ironic twist, the photo of the Ramsay sisters [above] shows both wearing tiny crosses.

-Thanks to a sturdy leather harness, Alex Johnson was able to paint the memorials without getting hurt or becoming a fatality himself.Perhaps it didn’t occur to Alex at the time — although maybe it did, who knows? — but his crosses have saved lives and injuries simply by being that constant reminder.
+Thanks to a sturdy leather harness, Alex Johnson was able to paint the memorials without getting hurt or becoming a fatality himself.Perhaps it didn’t occur to Alex at the time — although maybe it did — but his crosses have saved lives and injuries simply by being that constant reminder.